SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

     ```
     > Note: OData features like *$expand*, *$filter*, *$orderby*, ... need to be implemented in the service implementation.

-### Enhance the Web App to display ByD Data and navigate to the ByD Project Overview
+### Enhance the Web App to display S/4 Data and navigate to the S/4 Project Overview

 BAS: Edit the Fiori Element annotations of the web app in file `./app/authorreadingmanager/annotations.cds`: